Spokes

 Reduced Costs

 The reduced cost spoke is equivalent to the Lagrangian spoke, except that it relaxes all integrality contraints in the subproblems.
-This enables the computation of reduced costs for the first stage variables, which can be used for bound tightening or heuristic fixing in the hub.
+This enables the computation of reduced costs for the nonanticipative variables, which can be used for provable bound tightening, which is shared to all cylinders.
+The reduced cost can also be used for heuristic fixing in the hub via the reduced_cost_fixer extension.

 Inner Bounds